Education – Mentorship – Food Sufficiency

 - We believe no child should ever go to bed hungry

-- We believe the best way to have people hurt by poverty, hunger and religion believe God is good, is to show them
+- We believe the best way to have people hurt by poverty, hunger and religion believe God is good, is to show them, not tell them

 - We believe our mission is not to complete God’s unfinished business, but it is our mission to get it going